 WFCRC organise a number of club Time Trial events throughout the racing season.
 These events are held every Wednesday starting at 19.01h, sign on from 18.30h, and everyone is welcome no matter what level or ability you are.
-Cost is £4 for WFCRC members £5 for non-members and second claim.
+Cost is £4 for WFCRC members (first and second claim) £5 for non-members.
 Details are in the events calendar and the we will be running events on Ryeland Lane, Great Witley Pearl Lane as well as introducing new rounds at Halfpenny Green ,Callow Hill and Shelsley Kings this year.
 For 2022 the Midweek Championship awards will be given in the following categories:

 - Vets on Standard